Gaotrees/caffe-doc/Ubuntu-16.04-Installation-Guide.md

 export
 ```

 Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe to support the GPU computation.
-To recompile, first execute ```make clean```.
+To recompile, first, execute ```make clean```.

 ----------------------------------------------------------------------------------------

 ### Test the Caffe framework with DeepDream project

 A fun way to try the Caffe framework for python is to use it in the DeepDream project.
-Visit the following site for specific source code: https://github.com/google/deepdream One of the trained neural networks used in this procedure, can be found here: http://places.csail.mit.edu/model/googlenet_places205.tar.gz Before you begin, you need to prepare the Ubuntu 16.04 system for the use of IPython and Jupyter.
+Visit the following site for specific source code: https://github.com/google/deepdream One of the trained neural networks used in this procedure can be found here: http://places.csail.mit.edu/model/googlenet_places205.tar.gz Before you begin, you need to prepare the Ubuntu 16.04 system for the use of IPython and Jupyter.
 For these instructions, see: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04

 Then, you can add Python 2 and Python 3 kernels for the execution of IPython Notebooks (usually with the command ```ipython notebook filename```).